Third rail: North Downs Line

-Belgium

-The Brussels Metro uses a 900 V DC third rail system, placed laterally, with contact by means of a shoe running under the power rail which has an insulating layer at top and sides.

-Finland

-The Helsinki Metro uses a 750 V DC third rail system.
-The section from Vuosaari to Vuosaari harbour is not electrified, as its only purpose is to connect to the Finnish rail network, whose gauge differs only by a couple of millimetres from that of the metro.
-The route has been previously used by diesel shunting locomotives moving new metro trains to the electrified section of the line.

 France

 The new tramway in Bordeaux (France) uses a novel system with a third rail in the centre of the track.
 The third rail is separated into 10 m long conducting and 3 m long isolation segments.
 Each conducting segment is attached to an electronic circuit which will make the segment live once it lies fully beneath the tram (activated by a coded signal sent by the train) and switch it off before it becomes exposed again.
-This system (called "Alimentation par Sol" (APS), meaning "current supply via ground") is used in various locations around the city but especially in the historic centre: elsewhere the trams use the conventional overhead lines, see also ground-level power supply.
+This system (called Alimentation par Sol (APS), meaning 'current supply via ground') is used in various locations around the city but especially in the historic centre: elsewhere the trams use the conventional overhead lines (see also ground-level power supply).
 In summer 2006 it was announced that two new French tram systems would be using APS over part of their networks.
 These will be Angers and Reims, with both systems expected to open around 2009–2010.

 The French Culoz–Modane railway was electrified with 1500 V DC third rail, later converted to overhead wires at the same voltage.
 Stations had overhead wires from the beginning.

 The French branch line which serves Chamonix and the Mont Blanc region (Saint-Gervais-le-Fayet to Vallorcine) is third rail (top contact) and metre gauge.
-It continues in Switzerland, partly with the same third rail system, partly with an overhead line.
+It continues in Switzerland, partly with the same third-rail system, partly with an overhead line.

 The 63 km long Train Jaune line in the Pyrenees also features a third rail.

-Many suburban lines that ran out of the Paris Saint Lazare station used third rail (bottom contact) feed.
+Many suburban lines that ran out of the Paris Saint Lazare station used third-rail (bottom contact) feed.